"The world is in chaos. Blood flows like rivers. We, Emperor Taizong's youngest descendant, must—"

 "Foundation Establishment Pill?
 Foundation Spirit Pill?!"

 Mo Shaosheng shot up from his seat, his eyes blazing with shock and sudden greed.
 Even he, a seasoned Foundation Establishment expert, was deeply tempted.
-With the Foundation Spirit Pill, he could break through his current bottleneck to the late Foundation Establishment Realm, securing his place as the martial alliance's undisputed leader for decades to come.
+With the Foundation Spirit Pill, he could break through his current bottleneck to the late Foundation Establishment Realm.
+It would secure his place as the martial alliance's undisputed leader for decades to come.

 He had no immediate need for the Foundation Establishment Pill himself, but several of his most promising disciples were in dire need of one to step into the realm.
 For years, they had tried every trick and called in every favor to obtain such a pill from the Yong household, but to no avail.

 Prince Yong's faction was formidable.
-They could not be coerced easily, let alone robbed.
+They couldn't be coerced easily, let alone robbed.

-"Summon the elders," Mo Shaosheng commanded, his voice firm with decision.
+"Summon the elders," Mo Shaosheng commanded, his voice firm.
 "We ride for Prince Yong's manor at once.
-Even if I do not earn both pills, I must secure at least one."
+Even if I don't earn both pills, I must secure at least one."

 "Yes, Elder!"

 The implication was clear.
 Danxian, vanished for over a decade, had returned.
-And this time, she stood openly against the Demon Queen.
+This time, she stood openly against the Demon Queen.
 If it were anyone else making such a claim, the sects might hesitate.
 But this was her.
-Even if they failed to earn the reward, many resolved to simply plead with Su Min, to beg her on their knees for a single furnace of pills.
+Even if they failed to earn the reward, many resolved to simply plead with Su Min and beg her on their knees for a single furnace of pills.

-They did not care about supplying the materials.
+They didn't care about supplying the materials.
 All they needed was a chance.
-And so, the martial world surged into motion.
+The martial world surged into motion.
 Every major sect mobilized its experts.
 Even reclusive rogue cultivators emerged from hidden caves and ancient tombs.
-Many did not care who ultimately claimed the throne, they only knew this call, from this person, could not be ignored.
+Many didn't care who ultimately claimed the throne; they only knew this call, from this person, couldn't be ignored.

-In the Forbidden City, the emperor, of course, heard the news.
+In the Forbidden City, the emperor heard the news.

 Emperor Wei's voice cracked.
-His hands trembled slightly as he read the intelligence report again, as if the characters might have changed.
-They had not.
+His hands trembled as he read the intelligence report again, as if the characters might have changed.
+They hadn't.
 His face drained of color, and cold sweat beaded at his temples despite the cool spring breeze drifting through the open window.

-The contents were devastatingly clear.
-Danxian had stepped forward, not as a neutral party, not as a mere healer or bystander, but as the spearhead of rebellion, backed openly and completely by the Prince Yong faction.
+The contents were clear.
+Danxian had stepped forward, not as a neutral party or a mere healer, but as the spearhead of rebellion.
+She was backed openly by the Prince Yong faction.
 Her edict, circulated by fast couriers and cultivation messengers, had already stirred sects and generals alike.
-Even the long dormant martial world had begun to stir, answering her call.
+The long-dormant martial world had begun to move, answering her call.

-After decades of silence and neutrality, she had finally, unequivocally, chosen a side.
+After decades of silence and neutrality, she had finally chosen a side.

 For years, Danxian had remained an elusive constant in his calculations.
-Like a great river flowing beside his own path, visible, powerful, yet never crossing his course.
-She had treated the empire's battles and his own ambitions with the same detached mercy she showed to common folk, healing the wounded, leaving when summoned, never pledging allegiance.
+She was like a great river flowing beside his own path: visible and powerful, yet never crossing his course.
+She had treated the empire's battles and his own ambitions with the same detached mercy she showed to common folk.
+She healed the wounded and left when summoned, never pledging allegiance.

 Until now.

-A gust of frigid, demonic wind swept into the hall, howling like a funeral bell.
+A gust of frigid and demonic wind swept into the hall, howling like a funeral bell.
 Curtains snapped and lanterns guttered as the Demon Queen materialized beside the throne in a flutter of black mist and decayed rose petals.
 She looked down at the proclamation clenched in Emperor Wei's hand.
-For a long, heavy moment, she said nothing.
+For a long moment, she said nothing.
 Then, her ancient eyes narrowed to slits.

 "She reached the Golden Core Realm?!"

-There was a sharp, disbelieving edge to her voice.
-Even for someone as ancient and dreadful as her, a cultivator who had clawed her way up from the abyss and survived centuries of scheming, the words were not easy to believe.
+There was a sharp edge to her voice.
+Even for someone as ancient and dreadful as her, a cultivator who had clawed her way up from the abyss, the words weren't easy to believe.

 "…but to choose to step directly into the Golden Core Realm, to face the tribulation and succeed—"

 It was unthinkable.
-Self sealing at that level came at a terrifying cost to one's foundation and future potential.
-Had the Queen not cultivated a special, soul corrupting demonic method, she would never have survived her own attempts, let alone recovered.
-And yet, if Su Min could reach that level without sealing herself… there could only be one reason.
+Self-sealing at that level came at a terrifying cost to a person's foundation and future potential.
+Hadn't the Queen cultivated a soul-corrupting demonic method, she would never have survived her own attempts.
+Yet, if Su Min could reach that level without sealing herself, there could only be one reason.

 "Vengeance," the Demon Queen whispered, the word hanging in the cold air.
 "She came back for vengeance."